In Conversation with Michael Papaeleftheriou

 Michael Papaeleftheriou (MP):

-I was in a bit of a weird position because I had planned to shoot 3 Shorts last year, but I quickly realised just how hard shooting a single one would be.
-Since I only had one shot to make something I wanted it in a single location far from the city where we wouldn’t be disturbed by all sorts of intrusive sounds and passersby.
+I was in a bit of a weird position because I had planned to shoot 3 shorts last year, but I quickly realized just how hard shooting a single one would be.
+From there it was a matter of simplifying things.
+I started with a single location, far from the city where we wouldn’t be disturbed by all sorts of intrusive sounds and curious passersbys.

 crossroads_indieactiity